 The reason behind this is that our brain prefers to think about what is easy to think about.
 In this way, our brain does not have to work hard to process the information we are seeing.
 This is why we prefer that websites have a structure and layout that we are used to.

-When planning your website, follow some conventions that gives your visitors a mental shortcut.
+When planning your website, follow some conventions that give your visitors a mental shortcut.
 Examples such as this is a clear most wanted next step (a call to action), establish a clear hierarchy of what information is the most important, make sure the website is readable, have a simple navigation bar, and aim for clarity everywhere.

 “Okay, this company looks promising,” thinks the buyer when browsing your website and content, “all of this sounds very reassuring, but if we work with them and the project goes wrong we are months or years behind and have lost hundreds of thousands or millions of dollars.
 Why is this company right for our project?”

 The best answer to this question is “because we have done this type of work before”.
 However, the problem is that most of your competitors can show similar work on their case studies page.

 Yes, showing case studies can be highly effective in the sales process, but the prospect will also wonder how often your company produces less successful work relative to your most successful projects.
 When a prospect is reading your case studies, they are looking for reassurance.
 You can not achieve this by only talking about how you work, you need to show it.

 A good case study takes your defined process that you use for all your clients and frames the case study around it.
 In this way, the prospect can easily see that your company is routinely able to produce the same outcome for different customers with little variability in outcomes.

 Content marketing died a long time ago.
 For the last 15 years, the big promise was that every company could and should stop doing outbound marketing and only rely on inbound traffic and leads.

 This was a wonderful idea, but it was never that simple.